• Skip to primary navigation

 Curry

-1. Heat Oil and Ghee.
-Fry Onions until golden brown (25 - 30 minutes), then add whole spices.
+• Heat Oil and Ghee.
+Fry Onions until golden brown (25 - 30 minutes), then add Bay Leaves, Caraway Seeds, Cinnamon, Green Cardamom and Black Pepper.
 Cook till fragrant.

-3. Pour in the Tomato and cook covered on low heat, for 15 - 20 minutes.
+• Pour in the Tomato.
+Bring to a boil and then cook covered on low heat, for 15 - 20 minutes.

-4. Add Yoghurt, Garam Masala Powder, Curry Powder and Prawns.
+• Add Yoghurt, Garam Masala Powder and Curry Powder and Prawns.
 Cook for 2 minutes, stirring occassionally.
 Remove from heat.

 Assemble

-Whole Spices - Using whole spices and adding them to the golden brown onions to the base of the curry element adds a wonderful depth of flavour and aroma.
+Using whole spices and adding them to the golden brown onions adds a wonderful depth of flavour and aroma that cannot be replicated.

 Soaking the rice removes excess starch, reduces cooking time and makes for a more fluffy overall dish.